-Mark Carney is Governor of the Bank of England and Chairman of the Monetary Policy Committee, Financial Policy Committee and the Board of the Prudential Regulation Authority.
+Mark Carney is Governor of the Bank of England and Chairman of the Monetary Policy Committee, Financial Policy Committee and the Prudential Regulation Committee.
 His appointment as Governor was approved by Her Majesty the Queen on 26 November 2012.
 The Governor joined the Bank on 1 July 2013.

 In addition to his duties as Governor of the Bank of England, he serves as Chairman of the Financial Stability Board (FSB), First Vice-Chair of the European Systemic Risk Board, a member of the Group of Thirty and the Foundation Board of the World Economic Forum.

 Mark Carney was born in Fort Smith, Northwest Territories, Canada in 1965.
 He received a bachelor’s degree in Economics from Harvard University in 1988.
 He went on to receive a master’s degree in Economics in 1993 and a doctorate in Economics in 1995, both from Oxford University.